larakreisz/finding_peace/privacy-policy.md

 Privacy Policy
 ----------------

-Effective Date：June 12, 2023
+Effective Date：November 22, 2023

+Learn Salah Prayer is a digital application designed to assist you in mastering the Salah prayer.
+Learn Salah Prayer respects and protects users’ personal privacy.
+Before using or continuing to use our products and services, please read carefully and fully understand this policy.

 We respect your privacy and are committed to protecting it through our compliance with this privacy policy (“Policy”).
 This Policy describes the types of information we may collect from you or that you may provide (“Personal Information”) in the “Finding Peace” mobile application (“Mobile Application” or “Service”) and any of its related products and services (collectively, “Services”), and our practices for collecting, using, maintaining, protecting, and disclosing that Personal Information.
 It also describes the choices available to you regarding our use of your Personal Information and how you can access and update it.

-This Policy is a legally binding agreement between you (“User”, “you” or “your”) and Midnightcraft, a brand operated by Cuteberry UG (haftungsbeschränkt) (“Cuteberry UG (haftungsbeschränkt)”, “we”, “us” or “our”).
+This Policy establishes a legally binding agreement between you ('User,' 'you,' or 'your') and Midnightcraft, a brand operated by Cuteberry UG (haftungsbeschränkt) ('Cuteberry UG (haftungsbeschränkt),' 'we,' 'us,' or 'our'), which is also the provider of the Learn Salah Prayer application.
 If you are entering into this agreement on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this agreement, in which case the terms “User”, “you” or “your” shall refer to such entity.
 If you do not have such authority, or if you do not agree with the terms of this agreement, you must not accept this agreement and may not access and use the Mobile Application and Services.
 By accessing and using the Mobile Application and Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Policy.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

 #### Collection of information